exonum/exonum-doc/src/get-started/create-service.md

 cargo run
 ```

-This will build the code and start a compiled binary.
+This will build the code and start the compiled binary.

 ### Send Transactions via REST API

 Let’s send some transactions to our demo.

-#### Create First Wallet
+#### Create The First Wallet

 Create `create-wallet-1.json` file and put there: